 B.A.
 (Honours) in Linguistics, Concordia University

-In her studies at Harvard, Laurence will focus on Historical Linguistics, that is the study of the linguistic components of archaic languages, such as their syntactic structure, their morphology and the interface phonology-syntax that patterns them.
-In her case, languages from the Indo-European family (e.g., Latin, Sanskrit, Ancient Greek, etc.) will be investigated and compared.
-After her studies, she hope to pursue such interests as a University teacher and researcher in Linguistics.
+In her studies at Harvard, Laurence focuses on Historical Linguistics, which is the study of the linguistic components of archaic languages, such as their syntactic structure, their morphology and the interface phonology-syntax that patterns them.
+In her case, languages from the Indo-European family (e.g., Latin, Sanskrit, Ancient Greek, etc.) are investigated and compared.
+After her studies, she hopes to pursue such interests as a University teacher and researcher in Linguistics.

 M.Sc. in Population and Public Health, University of British Columbia B.H.Sc. in Health Science (Honours), McMaster University

-Jamie's doctoral work will aim to produce rigorous empirical evidence on how health system organization and financing affects patient access, costs, and health outcomes.
+Jamie's doctoral work aims to produce rigorous empirical evidence on how health system organization and financing affect patient access, costs, and health outcomes.
 She is particularly interested in pharmaceutical policy and women's health issues.

 B.A.(Honours) in Economics, University of British Columbia M.Sc.(Distinction) in Political Theory, London School of Economics B.C.L., LL.B., McGill University

 Canada | Harvard Law School, Doctor of Juridical Science